Another0Noob/mangadex-import/README.md

-trying to make a mngadex importer
+# Trying to make a mangadex importer